nwg-piotr/nwg-iso/README.md

 The live environment comes with live Hyprland/sway environment, so that you can test compositors and the shell before installation.
 It also contains the `installer` command, which is a simplified version of the interactive installation with the [archinstall](https://github.com/archlinux/archinstall) script.
 Some must have stuff has already been pre-selected.
 All the AUR stuff comes packaged in the local repository.
 Besides, we only use [Arch](https://archlinux.org/packages) and [AUR](https://aur.archlinux.org/) repositories.

-__> 2024.01.19 archinstall error: reflector hangs on searching mirrors__

-As a workaround, you need to stop `reflector.service`, see [this thread](https://www.reddit.com/r/archlinux/comments/199pp25/reflector_broken/) on Reddit.
-When installation hangs on reflector unavailable:

-- Ctrl+Alt+F2 (go to tty2)
-- login as root
-- run `systemctl stop reflector.service`
-- Ctrl+Alt+F1 (back to installation)

 ## Installation

 1. Download the nwg-live ISO.